 Several wineries in and around Calistoga worth visiting are Castello di Amorosa (or simply called “the castle” – a real life castle that took over 15 years to build.
 With 100+ rooms, a torture chamber, a drawbridge and a small moat, its hard to believe this was built in the Napa Valley!
 A ticket for either a wine tasting only or tour and wine tasting can be purchased at the entrance.

 For a complete contrast in feel check out Tedeschi Family Winery – sit with the owner, drink some great wines and or take a small vineyard tour.
 See how a visit to a Napa winery used to be!
-Tedeschi is bicycle friendly – just call ahead to let the owner Emil know that you will be stopping by.
+Tedeschi is bicycle friendly – just call ahead to let the owner Emil or one of his two sons know that you will be stopping by.

 Chateau Montelena is located off of Tubbs Lane just north of Calistoga.
 This very historical stone winery sits in a beautiful location.
 Superb wines, an old stone winery building and a Chinese themed lake and walk bridges grace the property.